anilmainali/wilsonmar.github.io/_posts/2015-05-10-walkthroughs-and-scanners.md

 And that's where live human tutoring is helpful -- to provide the nurturing, the explanation of "why" in a way that the learner would best understand.

+> MY PROPOSAL: A wiki with an entry that explains each rule, with links to explanations of underlying knowledge.
+Such a public forum is where debates about the merits of each rule.

+> I think Where understanding abouds, acceptance will florish.

 ## Empathetic, specific, and kind feedback?